marcelovicentegc/Insights-in-motion/README.md

 ## To do

 1. [ ] Display registration validation errors to end-user
-2. [ ] Style custom user list
-3. [ ] Add custom search
+2. [ ] Add custom searches
-4. [ ] Fetch images from trending movies and display them on the landing page under the floating-posters tag
+3. [ ] Fetch images from trending movies for landing page
-5. [ ] Add movies' stats
+4. [ ] Add movies' stats